 2. Lead strategy

-Lead strategy is planning to have enough resources to meet your projected demand.
+Lead strategy is planning to have enough resources to meet your demand forecasts.
 Lead strategy assumes more risk than lag strategy.
 For example, if you hire new workers and don’t wind up with the orders you were predicting, you could lose money paying employees to sit around.
 The major benefit of this strategy is that if you do have a sudden uptick in orders, you will most likely be able to keep all of your customers happy and meet due dates.

 3. Match strategy